DynamoDS/DynamoPrimer/04_The-Building-Blocks-of-Programs/4-2_math.md

 ![](images/4-2/4-2-5/03a.png)
 > 1. **Circle.ByCenterPointRadius:** To create a more dynamic array of circles, we plug the original number sequence (the '*t*' sequence) into the radius value.
 2. **Number Sequence:** This is the original array of '*t*'.
-By plugging this into the radius value, the circle centers are still diverging further from the origin, but the radius of the circles are increasing, creating a funky Fibonacci circle graph.
+By plugging this into the radius value, the circle centers are still diverging further from the origin, but the radius of the circles is increasing, creating a funky Fibonacci circle graph.
 Bonus points if you make it 3D!

 ###From Nautilus to Phyllotaxis Pattern
 Now that we've made a circular Nautilus shell, let's jump into parametric grids.
 We're going to use a basic rotate on the Fibonacci Spiral to create a Fibonacci grid, and the result is modeled after the [growth of sunflower seeds.](http://ms.unimelb.edu.au/~segerman/papers/sunflower_spiral_fibonacci_metric.pdf)

 ![](images/4-2/4-2-5/03.png)
-> 1. Again, as a jumping off point, let's start with the same step from the previous exercise: creating a spiral array of points with the **Point.ByCoordinates** Node.
+> 1. Again, as a jumping-off point, let's start with the same step from the previous exercise: creating a spiral array of points with the **Point.ByCoordinates** Node.

 ![](images/4-2/4-2-5/04.png)
 > 1. **Geometry.Rotate:** There are several Geometry.Rotate options; be certain you've chosen the Node with *geometry*,*basePlane*, and *degrees* as its inputs.
 Connect **Point.ByCoordinates** into the geometry input.